OksanaMosk/Boozer/README.md

 📰 News.
 Categories: General, Promotions, Events, Promotions and events may require payment to be published.

+📊 Automated Analytics: The Average Check is automatically calculated in the venue’s local currency.
+For reference, the payment currency used by each visitor is also displayed.

+📊 Statistical Insights: The Analytics section provides data on all orders, including:
+Total number of confirmed orders.
+Visitor demographics (gender distribution).
+Budget preferences to analyze potential customer expectations and adjust pricing strategies accordingly.

+📰 Reviews — can only be posted after a confirmed order.
+Review Limits: Users will see a notification: "You have already submitted reviews for all your confirmed visits" if there are no new confirmed orders available for feedback.

 Roles. 👫Visitor: Browse platform, Create Boozer orders, Book menus, tables, transfer, and more, Make payments.

 🤵Venue Admin: Manage own venues, Menus, tables, services.